mhetrick/nonlinearcircuits/README.md

 ![Let's Splosh](./images/splosh.png)

+### Splish
+This is a 3-input, 4HP variation of Let's Splosh.
+It has 8 outputs instead of 16.

 ### 4Seq
 This is a simple sequencer with a deceiving amount of depth.
 There are two sequences: X and Y. Y is always the opposite step of X and counting in the opposite direction (so if X is step 0, Y is step 3; if X is step 1, Y is step 2).
 There is a gate input that reverses the count direction while the gate is above 1V.
 Finally, the bottom section is a clock divider that divides the incoming clock.
 Try plugging the clock divider's outputs into the direction input!